priyank-p/reminder-app/docs/tools.md

   - `tools/run-tests`: runs tests
   - `tools/run.js`: provides a function that emulates `set -x` in bash, and handles cross-platfrom spawining issues like for windows `npx` needs to run as `npx.cmd`.
+  - `tools/sw-loader.js`: Its a custom webpack plugin that adds the version hash if the frontend files are changed so cached files could be updated.
+Also emits `sw-dev.js` file in development.
   - `tools/test-all`: runs all the tests
   - `tools/test-npm-dependencies`: checks weather npm dependencies are pinned to a specific version.